Eliot Feld

 Eliot Feld (born July 5, 1942) is an American modern ballet choreographer, performer, teacher, and director.
 Feld works in contemporary ballet.
-His company and schools, including the Feld Ballet and Ballet Tech, are deeply committed to dance and dance education in New York City.
+His company and schools, including the Feld Ballet and Ballet Tech, are involved in dance and dance education in New York City.

 Feld has choreographed 149 ballets since 1967, with his work being performed by such companies as American Ballet Theatre, the Joffrey Ballet, the Juilliard School, New York City Ballet, the New York City Opera, and Mikhail Baryshnikov, among many others.